Cal1sto/MultiTalk/Ariane/README.md

 - Text prompt field for integrating Wan2.2 text-to-video generation.
 - Optional audio inputs for vocal1, vocal2, and instrumental stems.
 - Audio normalization to -14 LUFS for each track.
+- Basic timeline editing: reorder, delete, and crop images via bounding boxes.

-This is a starting point and does not yet implement full CapCut-like functionality.
+This remains an early prototype and is not a full replacement for CapCut.